IRA and Retirement Plan Penalties in header of articles

 If you inherit a Roth IRA, the money is usually tax-free if it’s a qualified distribution.
-To be a qualified distribution, the funds must have remained in the Roth account for 5 years before they’re withdrawn.
-The 5-year holding period will:
+To be a qualified distribution, the funds must have been in the Roth account for five years before they’re withdrawn.
+The five-year holding period:

 If you inherit the Roth from your spouse, you can treat it as your own.
 So, there are no required withdrawals during your lifetime.
-However, if you're not the deceased’s spouse, you must, depending upon the situation, do 1 of these things:
+However, if you're not the deceased’s spouse, you must, depending upon the situation, do one of these: